juergen0815/sdl-multi-texture/README.md

 	No shaders are used.
 Stock OGL 2.x

+	New additions:

+	- Interleaved vertex arrays (combine vertex with texture vectors)
+	- New brush loader simplifies loading of textures
+	- Some cleanup in the init code
+	- Textures can control filter and wrap mode

 	All sdl-xx-examples are written in C++11 using MinGW gcc 4.6 and are Windows only.
 I'm using Eclipse Juno as Development IDE.